buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.6.2: fix and upgrade phantomjs to 2.1.1.
+This will help on the stability of the builds.
 * 0.6.1: Support sass include PATH to be implicitly set as includePath. fix problem with impossibility to create a task after karma
 * 0.5.5: update dependencies for npm 3
 * 0.5.4: add more documentation on the testing methodology
 * 0.5.3: fix problem with generated packages does not work with symlink